-The data set comprises of Japanese Foreign Aid to Indonesia from 1970-1996.
-This is the period when the New Order Government under Soeharto undertook successive development efforts in Indonesia.
-In addition to the aid data the annual fiscal statistics on revenues and expenditures were also collected both from Indonesian and non-Indonesian sources.
-Among Indonesian sources are the documents of BPS (the central bureau of statistics) and Bank of Indonesia (annual reports).
-Indonesia Source Book from the National Development Information Office also served as a source of information.
-After reconciling the statistics from various sources, all the data were converted to constant Rupiahs at 1980 purchasing power parity prices.
+In addition to the aid data the annual fiscal statistics on revenues and expenditures were also collected both from Thai and non-Thai sources.
+Among Thai sources are the documents of the Bank of Thailand (annual reports and other documents) and those out of the various ministries.
+After reconciling the statistics from various sources, all the data were converted to constant Bahts at 1980 purchasing power parity prices.

 For the purpose of estimating and interpreting the model correctly, it is important to remember that the policymakers work with actual budgetary data and not with theoretical entities we have in the model.
 A translation between the two modes is necessary.
-Fortunately for our purpose, however, the Indonesian budgetary categories do correspond to Development and Non-development expenditures to a large extent.
-All the published categories such as Agriculture and Irrigation, Industry, Mining and Energy, Transportation, and Communications, Public Works and Transmigration, Education, Health and Family Planning can be used directly, Local and Regional Development and expenditures also occur as a separate category.
-There is a large "other" or residual category.
-After discussion with the Indonesian scholars and
+Unfortunately, the Thai budgetary categories do not always correspond to Development and Non-development expenditures automatically.
+At the same time, many of the published categories such as Agriculture and Irrigation, Industry, Mining and Energy, Transportation, and Communications, Public Works and Education, Health and Family Planning can be used either directly or with slight modifications.
+However, there is a large "other" or residual category.
+After discussion with the Thai scholars and officials, it was decided that part of this "catch-all" category, in fact, caught some "non-development expenditures."
+It was estimated to be between 20% and 40%.
+After further discussions and checking with the Ministry of Finance and Bank of Thailand officials an estimate of linkage to non-development expenditures was arrived at for each year between 1960 and 1996.